ElevationAscent: 829' 253 m

 Betasso is a good but short ride close to Boulder.
-It's not the best ride around, but it's very popular because it can easily be ridden from town by cruising up Boulder Canyon on the bike path, and riding the steep Betasso Link Trail
+It's not the best ride around, but it's very popular because it can easily be ridden from town by cruising up Boulder Canyon on the bike path, and riding the steep Betasso Link Trail up to the trailhead.

 It's also an easy drive to the trailhead, which has a ton of parking and a covered structure with picnic tables and grills